WebOrigami/docs/src/pika/intro.md

 Note the comma after the URL — pika is invoking a function called [copy](/pika/builtins.html#copy) that takes two arguments which must be separated with a comma.

 The new `samples` folder should show a small collection of files.
-(The specific files may differ slightly from what's shown above.) pika treated the indicated YAML file as a graph — more on graphs later.
+(The specific files may differ slightly from what's shown above.) pika treated the indicated file as a graph — more on graphs later.
 The `copy` function read values out of that graph and wrote them into the destination graph: a file system (`files`) folder called `samples`.

 If you prefer, you can wrap pika function arguments in parentheses — but since command shells typically interpret parentheses, you may have to quote them: